 - Continue to raise awareness nationally to reduce the number of people with new infections being left undiagnosed, misdiagnosed and untreated.

 - Continue interviewing international Lyme disease experts to make people aware of different perspectives and treatment approaches.
 See our interview series here.

 - Continue to provide support in our Online Community to help people navigate their way through this complex illness.

 WHAT CAN YOU DO TO MAKE YOUR VOICE HEARD?

-- Tell us what you think by filling out this LDUK survey.
+- Tell us what you think by filling out this LDUK survey which closes on 30th April 2018.
 We want to hear your views on the guideline.
 All comments may be used anonymously for campaigning purposes (media, website, meetings, events) and by submitting the survey you are giving permission for your comments to be used for this purpose.

 - Make your GP aware of some of the popular myths about Lyme disease which have now been addressed by the guideline (e.g. that Lyme disease can be found in urban parks and gardens and not just in rural hotspots, that blood tests aren’t foolproof and that treatment failure can occur after a single course of antibiotics and that evidence on treatment protocols is very weak and outdated).
 It’s also important to point out the overall guideline limitations and poor evidence base on which they are built.

 - Tell your story by emailing email@example.com

 - Share our ‘Wake Up to Lyme’ campaign video on your social media